oyelaa99/WAZUH_IMPLEMENTATION/README.md

 # WAZUH_IMPLEMENTATION
-step to implement wazuh(SIEM) in virtual box environment
+step by step to implement wazuh(SIEM) in virtual box environment